zarf-dev/proposals/0008-rework-inspect/README.md

 [documentation style guide]: https://docs.zarf.dev/contribute/style-guide/ -->

-The `zarf package inspect` command will become a parent command.
-It will have the five subcommands: `definition`, `sbom`, `images`, `manifests`, and `values-files`.
-The `package inspect` commands will accept an already built package, either local or OCI. `definition` and `images` will also accept a package in the cluster.
-The `zarf dev inspect` parent command will be introduced.
-It will have three subcommands: `definition`, `sbom` and `values-files`.
-These commands will accept a directory containing a `zarf.yaml` file.
+Introduce a command to enable end-users to inspect package contents.
+This will be implemented as the `zarf package inspect` command, with five subcommands: `definition`, `sbom`, `images`, `manifests`, and `values-files`.
+All the commands will work with an existing package, whether local or remote.

+Additionally, introduce a command for developers to preview a package during implementation.
+This will be achieved through the `zarf dev inspect` command, with three subcommands: `definition`, `sbom` and `values-files`.
+These commands will work a directory containing a `zarf.yaml` file.

 ## Motivation